pythoncanarias/pycan-web/docs/dev.md

 That's it, now visit http://localhost:8000/

 > Note that both the database and the web app bind their ports to the host.
 If you have port conflicts, you can export the environment variables `PYCAN_DB_PORT` and, `PYCAN_APP_PORT` to the desired ports in the host for, respectively, the database and the app, before running `docker compose up`.

+### Administrative interface

+You can access the Django administrative interface visiting http://localhost:8000/admin using credentials: `username: admin` | `password: admin`

 ## VSCode over Docker